OhadLibai/Basic_Programing_Concepts/README.md

 # Entry level programing tasks
-This repository include basic knowledge in coding written with Python&Java
+This repository include basic knowledge in coding written with Python&Java.